-As outlined above, CBD may reach your bloodstream and begin to interact with various receptors in a matter of minutes or hours, dependent on the method of consumption.
-However, that may not mean you actually notice any effects of the CBD within that given time period.
+As outlined above, CBD may reach your bloodstream in a matter of minutes or hours, depending on the method of consumption.
+However, that does not necessarily mean you will notice any effects of the CBD within that given time period.

 Secondly, it can sometimes require repeated doses over a number of days or weeks before the full effects of CBD are felt.
 This may be partly due to the way that CBD can accumulate in the body.

 And, of course, while there is good evidence that CBD can help to alleviate symptoms of certain conditions in some people, it is certainly not a panacea and may not work for everyone.

 How long do the effects of CBD last?

 Just as the time it takes for CBD to have an affect can vary dependent on factors such as body mass and the method of consumption, so may the length of time those effects last.